Datronizer/sheridan-vault/computer-math-math18584/Lecture 1.md

 In a decimal system, the placevalues are 10, 100, 1000, etc.

-Yet, computers only understand [[Chapter 1#Binary|the binary system]], 0's and 1's.
+Yet, computers only understand [[computer-math-math18584/Lecture 1#Binary|the binary system]], 0's and 1's.
 That is because unlike us, they communicate using "on" and "off", switches of electricity through semiconductors to communicate numbers.
 In a binary system, their placevalues are instead 2, 4, 8, 16, equivalent to 2^1, 2^2, 2^3,...

 Each of these digits are called "**Bi**nary dig**its**" => hence, "**bits**"
 # Number systems